 The Agenda will mean closer cooperation between the EU and the Western Balkans on key issues such as broadband infrastructure, public sector modernisation and the digitalisation of industry, digital skills and cybersecurity.
 The ultimate aim is to support the partners in the region to succeed and citizens and the business to benefit from the digital transformation.
 We can see from our own experiences in the EU that a functioning digital infrastructure is a fundamental prerequisite for the success of any country or region to benefit from the digital transformation.

 The European Commission is, therefore, supporting the roll-out of high-speed broadband to the Western Balkan countries: under the Western Balkan Investment Framework (WBIF), €30 million in EU grants has been made available for the period 2018-2020 to encourage the roll-out of broadband infrastructure in the whole region.
-It is important that all partners identify good projects and grasp this opportunity.
+It is vital that all partners identify good projects and grasp this opportunity.

 Another key area is cybersecurity and trust.
 The EU and the Western Balkan region have a common objective to improve online security and trust, and I am pleased to say that all of the governments in the region have pledged to align with the EU’s rules on the security of network and information systems.
-This will mean, for example, creating their own national cybersecurity strategies as well as computer security incident response teams.
+It will mean, for example, creating their national cybersecurity strategies as well as computer security incident response teams.

 As for the general digitisation of societies and economies, all companies in Europe – in the EU and the Western Balkans alike – will need to digitise in order to remain competitive.
 They need to innovate their production processes, business models and products using digital technologies such as artificial intelligence, the blockchain, 3D printing, data analytics, and so on.
 We see that while many large companies are investing in their digital transformation, most small ones are not.
 Indeed, only one in five companies in Europe is highly digitised.

 To address this challenge within the EU, the European Commission and the Member States are investing in Digital Innovation Hubs, as mentioned earlier.
 These hubs are offering a set of services to companies – especially SMEs (including start-ups) and mid-caps – to support their digital transformation.
 The Western Balkans are facing similar problems as the European Union with the digitalisation of their industry, and Digital Innovation Hubs could certainly benefit companies in that region as well.
-In fact, some Serbian and Macedonian companies have already benefited from the DIH initiatives within the EU and I fully expect to see more companies do so in the future.
+In fact, some Serbian and Macedonian companies have already benefited from the DIH initiatives within the EU, and I fully expect to see more companies do so in the future.

 In the end, the ultimate goal of the Digital Agenda for the Western Balkans is to create an environment where citizens can truly benefit from all benefits that digitisation can bring.
 Another area where citizens in the region can expect to see change is with regard to their public administrations.